 But let us not be fooled by all this surface bliss.
 For clownery, as Chaplin, Keaton, and Fellini have shown us, is a powerful disguise of great, sensitive souls with a sad past.
 Blues is the outbursts of ecstasy that partially hides the generations of pain deep within.

-This year’s international line-up at the Festival, Feb 11 and 12, at Mehboob Studios, Bandra, Mumbai: Blackstrat Blues, Janiva Magness, Quinn Sullivan, the Grainne Duffy Band, Shemika Copeland, and the Supersonic Blues Machine featuring Billy F. Gibbons and Eric Gales.
-I’m obviously not qualified to talk about the playing of any of these greats, so I won’t even make an attempt.
+This year’s star international line-up at the tenth edition of the Festival, Feb 08 & 09, Mehboob Studios, Bandra, Mumbai—Buddy Guy & Keb’ Mo’.
+I’m obviously not qualified to talk on the playing of either of these greats, so I won’t even make an attempt.

 What sounds really jarring, and is ironic, though, is that the Blues, which originated as a music of the poorest folk, is being promoted these days in fanciful a/c halls.
 And the pricing of international Blues shows such as this make the tickets unaffordable to the working-class Blues fans but attract the wealthy, at least some of whom are here simply for a weekend outing with powdered faces.